 A professional development activity where teachers secure their understanding of teacher assessment frameworks of attainment in writing and at KS1 reading and mathematics.
 Where there are differences, teachers must review their judgements and align them with national standards.

-For assessment guidelines/exemplification materials to support standardisation activity are on the www.gov.uk website for each key stage and subjects.
+For assessment guidelines/exemplification materials to support standardisation activities, visit: www.gov.uk website for each key stage and subjects.

 Teacher assessment at KS1